 3. Play one round of golf at RBI with a RBIWGC Board member or committee chair.
 The Membership Chair will then present the new member’s name to the Board for approval.
 Once approved, membership dues will be collected.

-4. To establish an initial handicap index, a prospective member must play a minimum of three (3) games at the Rancho Bernardo Inn course on a regular weekly play day with current members.
+4. If a prospective new member does not have a handicap index and wishes to establish one through RBIWGC, she must play a minimum of three (3) games, up to a maximum of six (6) games, at the Rancho Bernardo Inn course on a regular weekly play day with current members.
 At least one (1) of the games will be played with a Board member.
-There is a three-month maximum qualification period.
+The prospective member must complete all qualifying games within a three-month maximum qualification period.

-To qualify for membership, the prospective new member will be expected to achieve an average score of 110 or less for three (3) games played.
-If more than three (3) games are needed to achieve a scoring average of 110, only the three (3) lowest scores necessary to meet the 110 average will be submitted to obtain a GHIN number.
+To qualify for membership, the prospective new member will be expected to achieve an average score of 111 or less for three (3) games played.
+If more than three (3) games, up to a maximum of six (6) games, are needed to achieve a three-round scoring average of 111, all of the rounds played will be submitted to obtain a GHIN index.
 All scorecards must be dated, attested and signed by two Club playing partners, marked “HQ” for Handicap Qualifier and given to the Handicap Chair.

-After the prospective new member completes three (3) games with an average score of 110 or less, the Membership Chair will present the new member’s name to the Board for approval.
+After the prospective new member completes three (3) games with an average score of 111 or less, the Membership Chair will present the new member’s name to the Board for approval.
 Once approved, membership dues will be collected, and the Handicap Chair will enter the new member’s name into the GHIN system for inclusion in RBIWGC.
 The GHIN automatically links to the Southern California Golf Association, and the new member’s name will appear there as belonging to RBIWGC.
-When a new member receives her GHIN number, the scores of all future golf games must be posted to the GHIN website, to www.scga.org, or on the computer at the RBI Pro Shop to maintain an accurate handicap.
+When a new member receives her GHIN number, the scores of all future golf games must be posted to the GHIN website or to www.scga.org to maintain an accurate handicap.
 This includes all games, no matter where played or with whom.
-(Please see the WHS Rules of Handicapping for more information).
+(Please see the WHS rules of Handicapping for more information).

 While playing with a Club member, prospective qualifying members are NOT eligible for Sweeps, Special Tournaments or prizes until a valid handicap has been established and scoring requirements are met.
 If the scoring requirements are not achieved within three (3) months, the prospective member may try again after a three-month hiatus, on a regular weekly play day at RBI.
 She is encouraged to continue to improve and try to qualify again.